Knowing Your Art Deeply And The Fruits That It Yields

 I cannot know my art intimately without becoming sensitive to color.
 By studying rugs and other artworks, my clients’ eyes open and they learn to distinguish many more hues.
 They become sensitive to nuances and the interplay between various tones.
 They discover that when color interacts with form in a completely balanced way, the overall impact is greatly heightened.

-Similarly, the colors of the rugs on the floors and walls of my home are affected by the change of light throughout the day and the seasons.
-The lanolin-rich wool, which long ago absorbed natural dye pigments deep into its fiber, produces a gentle shimmer and a mesmerizing depth that I rarely experience in other art forms.
+On a smaller scale, the deeply patinaed colors of the antique rugs on the floors and walls of my home are profoundly affected by the change of light throughout the day and the seasons.
+Their continual color abrash reveals seemingly myriad hues.
+The lanolin-rich wool, which long ago absorbed natural dye pigments deep into its fiber, produces a tremendous luminance and a mesmerizing depth that I rarely experience in other art forms.
+My rugs have taught me to appreciate firsthand the tremendous emotional effect harmonious colors bestow, a sensitivity that amplifies greatly the enjoyment of my surroundings as a whole.

 I can only know an artwork deeply when I’m willing to enter into a “conversation” with it, without preconceptions.
 We all have had the experience of speaking with a person we’ve already formed an opinion about, and thus we can no longer hear what they’re saying.
 The same is true when looking at art.